 It’s a common condition that many of us will experience in our lives.
 According to the NHS, around 95% of people aged 11-30 are affected by acne at some point.
 There are many different types of acne breakouts, such as blackheads, whiteheads, papules and pustules amongst others.
 Acne scarring can be a frustrating reminder of the acne that might now be under control – there are treatment options available for this.

-For more information about what acne is, click here.
+For more information about what acne, click here.

 Change your pillowcase regularly